Aug 26, 2023

-Experts estimate that this trend will continue as eCommerce revenues are projected to grow to $5.4 trillion in 2022.
-If you’re considering starting a small business online, now is the perfect time to do so.
+Experts project that eCommerce revenues will continue to grow, reaching $8.1 trillion by 2026.
+If you’re considering starting a small business online, now is a perfect time.

 Video Overview of Online Business Ideas